Mercedes-Benz C112: Features and specifications

 The C112 was equipped with the new 6.0-litre (5,987cc) M120 V12 engine, with peak power of 300 kW and peak torque of 580 Nm.
 The body was built by the Italian coach builder Carrozzeria Coggiola on the chassis supplied by Mercedes-Benz.
 The use of pop-up headlamps, a common feature on sports cars at that time, was avoided as it increased drag and created aerodynamic turbulence.
 Instead, two fixed units with clear lenses and transparent fairings were used while the fog lamps and indicator lamps were integrated into the front bumper, which itself was made from Kevlar.
 An electronically controlled front spoiler was integrated into the funnel-shaped underwing inlet located under the front bumper's air-intake.
 A notable feature of the car were the gullwing doors, giving a nod to the iconic 300 SL.
 Door opening was servo-assisted by hydraulic cylinders positioned under the roof.
 The doors were designed in such a way that they could be bent open in case of a roll-over.
 The rear body work consisted of a simple hinged engine cover atop the riveted aluminium panels that allowed for easier repair work, a massive tail lamp array along with Kevlar venturi tunnels and a smooth rear bumper with integrated exhaust tips completed the rear look.
 In order to keep the aerodynamic drag low, only three air-inlets were utilised: one in each flank in addition to that integrated into the nose.
 The flank intakes supplied air to the engine bay through a radiator which cooled the engine oil, while a portion of the air was channelled to the rear brakes.
 The nose inlet supplied air to the front brakes and to the water radiator.
 A smooth aerodynamic body along with the use of wing mirrors mounted on the A-pillar gave the car a drag co-efficient of 0.30, the lowest ever on a sports car at that time.
 The front spoiler and the rear wing controlled the lift generated due to the low drag coefficient.
-A light weight bonded aluminium chassis weighing 130 lb was utilised, strengthened by a tubular steel sub-frame for the doors and the roof, this measure also increased rigidity.
+A lightweight bonded aluminium chassis weighing 130 lb was utilised, strengthened by a tubular steel sub-frame for the doors and the roof, this measure also increased rigidity.
 The 6-speed manual transmission transferring power to the rear wheels was specially developed for the C112 by Mercedes-Benz.
 The suspension system was a multi-link unit utilised from the Mercedes-Benz 190-series.
 The special 5-spoke magnesium wheels were built by Speedline and measured 18-inches at the front and rear, wrapped in tyres supplied by Goodyear and Michelin.
 The brakes were ventilated cast iron units with four-piston callipers at the front and rear supplied by Brembo.
 Other features included a luxurious leather interior carried over from the S-class, air-conditioning, heated adjustable leather seats, climate control, GPS navigation system, power steering, ABS brakes, electronic rear-wheel steering dubbed the 'cybernetic' steering (a novelty at that time) and a Becker 2000 Mexico cassette radio.
 The major systems demonstrated in the car were: